flywheel-io/gears/spec/v0/readme.md

 ### Networking

 At the current time, basic outbound networking may be available to the gear.
 This is not necessarily guaranteed, and may vary depending on your installation's setup.
-Further, it is very likely that this feature will become opt-in in a future version of the spec.
+It is likely that this feature will become opt-in in a future version of the spec.

 Be sure to get in touch with us regarding your networking needs - Matlab license checks, for example.<br>
 There are no current plans to allow inbound networking.